Asad-Ismail/Pointclouds-Instance-Segmentation/README.md

 ### Requirements

+pytohn>=3.7
+open3d
+In addition please see requirements of each algorithm to see the requiremnt of each algorithm.

 ## Point Cloud Annotation:
 See annotation directory for details on Amazon sagemaker pipeline for 3D point cloud annotation.